UK Inheritance Tax Rates: What You Need to Know

 Strategies for Minimising Inheritance Tax

-Several strategies can be employed to minimize inheritance tax.
+Several strategies can be employed to reduce inheritance tax.
 These include:

 • Making gifts to family members or charities, which can reduce the value of your estate.